Rapture Then Wrath on the Same Day of Jesus’ Return at the End of the Seven Years

 By Thomas Taylor

 The Bible promises to the Christian that they will never endure the wrath of God.
 It says in 1 Thessalonians 5:9, “For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,” That being true, it is beneficial to know when the wrath of God begins.
 The Bible is clear about the timing of His wrath.
-It is known as the Seven Bowls of God’s Wrath (Rev. 15:1, 6, 7), which happens during the Seventh Trumpet (Rev. 11:18), which is during Sixth Seal (Rev. 6:15-17).
-The timing of the Seven Bowls of God’s Wrath are AFTER the seven years at the time of Armageddon when Jesus returns to rapture His saints THEN pour out the wrath of God which you can read in detail in Revelation chapters 16, 18, and 19:11-21.
+It is known as the Seven Bowls of God’s Wrath (Rev. 15:1, 6, 7), which happens during the Seventh Trumpet (Rev. 11:18), which is during Seventh Seal.
+The timing of the Seven Bowls of God’s Wrath are AFTER the seven years at the time of Armageddon when Jesus pours out the wrath of God which you can read in detail in Revelation chapters 16, 18, and 19:11-21.

 Let’s look at some Bible passages to see if I am just conjecturing here or if it is actually true that the Rapture and wrath of God happen on the same day: